Praful Patel's tenure as AIFF president violates Sports Code: Sports Ministry tells Supreme Court | Law-Order

 The AIFF moved an application in the Supreme Court only a month before its elections were due, seeking certain clarifications on the status of its constitution, which was under scrutiny in the Apex Court since 2017.
 The case is still pending.

+''AIFF has filed an application before the Hon’ble Supreme Court of India on 20th November 2020.

+''Suo moto, we have requested the SC to guide us about the next steps that we should take regarding holding the election in our AGM to be held on 21st Dec 2020.

-The ministry also hinted that AIFF could lose its government recognition for not adhering to the sports code.
+''Our President Mr. Praful Patel has stated on several occasions including in the AGM of AIFF that he has completed his tenure and is not seeking re-election.''
+The ministry, in its affidavit, also hinted that AIFF could lose its government recognition for not adhering to the sports code.

 ''As the last elections held by the petitioner was on 21.12.2016, as such the Petitioner is required to conduct fresh elections.
 While recently the Answering Respondent (sports ministry) renewed the Petitioner’s (AIFF) annual recognition for a year with effect from 23.10.2020, such recognition is subject to the outcome of the special leave petition pending before this honourable court. ''Furthermore, the Answering Respondent (sports ministry) in their renewal letter dated 23.10.2020 has categorically stated that the Petitioner (AIFF) needs to bring their constitution in line with provisions of the Sports Code within six months from the date of issue of the letter,'' the ministry said in the affidavit.